AOEpeople/aoe_technology_radar/data/radar/2025-05-22/elevenlabs.md

 ---
 title: "ElevenLabs"
-ring: assess
+ring: adopt
 quadrant: ai
 featured: false
-tags: [AI, Text-to-Speech]
+tags: [AI, Speech-to-Text, Text-to-Speech]
 ---

 [ElevenLabs](https://www.elevenlabs.io/) is a state-of-the-art text-to-speech platform known for its ultra-realistic voice synthesis and advanced voice cloning capabilities.
 It supports multilingual output with natural intonation, emotional expressiveness, and high fidelity—making it well-suited for applications in entertainment, accessibility, education, and human-computer interaction.